Chloe-H/stowed-dotfiles/README.md

 2. Run `git config --global init.templatedir "path/to/.git-templates"` to update
     your git config.

-If you make any changes to an existing global hook, (`git init` will not overwrite the hook defined in your git repo)[https://coderwall.com/p/jp7d5q/create-a-global-git-commit-hook].
+If you make any changes to an existing global hook, [`git init` will not overwrite the hook defined in your git repo](https://coderwall.com/p/jp7d5q/create-a-global-git-commit-hook).
 You just gotta delete the offending file(s) from the local repo before running `git init`.